 In this mode, the BDLC internal clocks continue to run.
-The first passive-to-active transition of the bus generates a CPU interrupt request from the BDLC, which wakes up the BDLC and the CPU.
-In addition, if the BDLC receives a valid end-of-frame (EOF) symbol while operating in wait mode, then the BDLC also will generate a CPU interrupt request, which wakes up the BDLC and the CPU.
+The first passive-to-active transition of the bus generates a CPU interrupt request from the BDLC which wakes up the BDLC and the CPU.
+In addition, if the BDLC receives a valid EOF symbol while operating in wait mode, then the BDLC also will generate a CPU interrupt request which wakes up the BDLC and the CPU.
 See 20.8.1 Wait Mode.